kalviumcommunity/S84_Top-Silly-Moments-in-Chess-History/README.md

 Top Silly Moments in Chess History
 =
 ### Project Overview:
  **"Top Silly Moments in Chess History"** project is a unique way to showcase a combination of technical as well as creative skills at  same time.
-By buildinig this project, I can show skill in several important areas in full-stack web development.
+By building this project, I can show skill in several important areas in full-stack web development.

 ## FRONT-END